trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 image_featured: true
 ---

-Recently we covered turning a Jekyll theme into a Gem and hosting it privately on GemFury.
+Recently we covered [turning a Jekyll theme into a Gem and hosting it privately on GemFury](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/){: target="_blank"}.
 In this post we’re demonstrating how you can host your theme on GitHub .
 GitHub allow both public and private repository/theme hosting.

 ### Create a theme repository

-First, create a repository on GitHub.
+First, [create a repository](https://github.com/new){: target="_blank"} on GitHub.
 Anyone can use your theme if the repository is public.

 ![](/images/blog/jekyll-themes-with-github/screen-shot-2019-06-27-at-9-59-17-am.png){: width="1460" height="850"}